LindaHa/KenticoApp/README.md

 Working functionality
 =======================
 1. System
+  1. General Information
-  1. Clear Cache
+  2. Clear Cache
-  2. Clean Unused Memory
+  3. Clean Unused Memory
-  3. Eventlog
+  4. Eventlog
-  4. Restart Server
+  5. Restart Server

 2. Users
   1. Displaying users and their roles
   2. Adding and removing roles from users
-  3. Changing the first and last name of the user + cancel changes
+  3. Changing the first and last name of the current user and other users + cancel changes
+  4. Login and set current user

 2. Authorization
   1. Displaying all roles and their permissions